-Fanning the Spark, or 'project SCAD', is a collaborative project in Burundi set up by Achmea, Wageningen Environmental Research and HealthNet TPO (HealthNet), in partnership with Réseau Burundi 2000+.
-The project operated from 2013 till 2016 in three Provinces in Burundi and employed the PIP approach (Integrated Farm Planning) to improve the food, financial and social security of the local population.
-Wageningen Environmental Research provided the expertise in agriculture and soil and water management issues, and after closure of the project the PIP approach was further developed in the currently operating project PAPAB.
+Fanning the Spark, or 'project SCAD', was a collaborative project in Burundi which was implemented from 2013 till 2016 by Achmea Foundation, Wageningen Environmental Research and HealthNet TPO, in partnership with Réseau Burundi 2000+.
+The project operated in three Provinces in Burundi and developed and employed the PIP approach (Integrated Farm Planning approach) to improve the food, financial and social security of the local population.
+Wageningen Environmental Research provided the expertise in agriculture and soil and water management issues, and after closure of the project the PIP approach was further developed in the project PAPAB and currently in PAGRIS.

 Strategy and PIP

 Extreme poverty in Burundi’s rural area and tensions between families with limited access to arable land hinder development towards a more stable and peaceful society.
 Due to these tensions and a rapid population growth, agricultural land is subject to increased degradation and low agricultural productivity.
 The objective of Fanning the Spark was to increase food production at village level, by means of health promotion, more investments/micro credits in crop production and a family (income) insurance package that protects rural families against the financial consequences of catastrophic events (natural and health).